Stonetech66/CRON2.0/README.md

 Creates a new cron job.
 Requires authentication.

+Examples:
-Example: This schedules a cron job to be run every Sunday by 9:45 am timezone: US/Eastern
+1) This schedules a cron job to be run every Sunday by 9:45 am timezone: US/Eastern
 ```
 Headers:
 Authorization: Bearer <token>